 Among it all are museums, delicious restaurants, and some great window shopping.
 The range of top San Diego tourist attractions, alongside the relatively cheap room rates, also makes it a solid option for families.

 Just north of Old Town is the Mission Valley has similarly rich shopping along with some beautiful nature along the San Diego River.

 North of downtown, the Cosmopolitan Hotel is one of the best places to stay in San Diego if you want to escape the busy inner city.
 A short drive from the airport, the hotel is located within the historic Old Town and dates back to the 1860s.
-Enjoy elegant furnishings that are a throwback to the Victorian era, plus an on-site restaurant, bar, and terrace.
+Enjoy elegant furnishings that throw back to the Victorian era, plus an on-site restaurant, bar, and terrace.